IIIF/api/source/api/extension/navplace/index.md

 #### 2.2.3 Feature Collection

 A Feature Collection represents an aggregation of spatial boundings.
 [Go to the GeoJSON specification for a visual example](https://datatracker.ietf.org/doc/html/rfc7946#section-1.5).
-Note that for `id` the IIIF Presentation API 3 property rules are in effect over the GeoJSON specification `id` property recommendations.
+Note that the IIIF Presentation API 3 value requirements for the `id` property are in effect over the GeoJSON specification `id` property value recommendations.
 In this document, the term "Feature Collection" relates to "Feature Collection Object" from the GeoJSON specification.

 *   A Feature Collection _MUST NOT_ be NULL.